Elwy Yost

-Elwy McMurran Yost, CM (July 10, 1925 – July 21, 2011) was a Canadian television host, best known for hosting CBC Television's weekday Passport to Adventure series from 1965 to 1967, TVOntario's weekday Magic Shadows, from 1974 until the mid-1980s, and Saturday Night at the Movies from 1974 to 1999.
+Elwy McMurran Yost, CM (July 10, 1925 – July 21, 2011) was a Canadian television film historian, best known for hosting, for a quarter-century, Saturday Night at the Movies from 1974 to 1999.
+Earlier in his career, he hosted CBC Television's weekday Passport to Adventure series from 1965 to 1967, and TVOntario's weekday Magic Shadows, in the 1970s and early 1980s.

+He was born in the Toronto suburb of Weston, Ontario and had an early exposure to cinema through his family sending him to see movies and report back on the plot.
+He served in World War II and after the war graduated from the University of Toronto.
+In the 1950s, he worked at Avro Canada, during the time that CF-105 Arrow program was being developed.

+After the Arrow was cancelled, he transitioned to working as a Toronto-area public school teacher in the early 1960s, before switching over to working at CBC Television.
+He joined the nascent TV Ontario in the early 1970s, where he achieved his greatest fame.
+When he retired from broadcasting in 1999, he was awarded one of Canada's greatest civil honours, the Order of Canada.
+In the late 1980s, he and his wife moved to British Columbia, and that is where he died in late July 2011.

 Early life

-Born in Weston, Ontario, he was the son of pickle manufacturer Elwy Honderich Yost and Annie Josephine McMurran.
+Elway McMurran Yost was born on 10 July 1925 in the Toronto suburb of Weston, Ontario.
+He was the son of pickle manufacturer Elwy Honderich Yost and Annie Josephine McMurran.
 In his youth, the senior Yost would give his son a dime a week to go see a movie on condition that he'd then recount the plot.
 Yost graduated from the Weston Collegiate and Vocational School in 1943.